Research & Development.

 3. The Future.

-Assuming that the faculty of Computer Science has just been granted ample funding and unhindered federal powers, suggest a new idea, course of action, strategy, dream, innovation, or next-generation agency that computer scientists could implement, establish, or research and develop towards achieving a utopia in your region.
+Assuming that the faculty of Computer Science has just been granted ample funding and unhindered federal powers, please suggest a new idea, course of action, strategy, dream, innovation, or next-generation agency that computer scientists could implement, establish, or research and develop towards achieving a utopia in your region.

-Visit the Culture Forums to contribute.
+Please visit the Culture Forums to contribute.